filinvadim/go-codestyle/README.md

 obj.GetProperty()
 ```
 ### Interfaces
-By convention, one-method interfaces are named by the method name plus an -er (-or) suffix or similar modification
+By convention, one-method interfaces are named by the method name plus an '-er' ('-or') suffix or similar modification
 to construct an agent noun: Reader, Writer, Formatter, CloseNotifier etc.

 Do: